 In 2016, PolyMet submitted applications for water-related permits with the DNR and MPCA, an air quality permit with the MPCA, and a state permit to mine application with the DNR detailing its operational plans for the mine.
 In June 2018, the U.S. Forest Service and PolyMet closed on a land exchange, which resulted in PolyMet obtaining surface rights to land needed to develop its mining operation.
 In November 2018, the DNR issued PolyMet's permit to mine and certain water-related permits.
 In December 2018, the MPCA issued PolyMet's final state water and air quality permits.
 On March 21, 2019, the U.S. Army Corps of Engineers issued PolyMet's final federal permit.
 PolyMet was issued all necessary permits to construct and operate its new mining operation; however, on January 13, 2020, the Minnesota Court of Appeals reversed the DNR's decisions granting PolyMet's permit to mine and dam-safety permits, and remanded them back to the DNR to hold a contested-case hearing.
-On February 11, 2020, PolyMet announced it has filed a petition for further review with the Minnesota Supreme Court seeking to overturn the Minnesota Court of Appeals decision.
+Further, in March 2020, the Minnesota Court of Appeals remanded PolyMet's air permit.
+PolyMet filed petitions for further review with the Minnesota Supreme Court seeking to overturn the Minnesota Court of Appeals decisions, which were accepted for review by the Minnesota Supreme Court with oral arguments held in October and November 2020.
 Minnesota Power could supply between 45 MW and 50 MW of load under a 10-year power supply contract with PolyMet that would begin upon start-up of operations.

 EnergyForward.
-Minnesota Power is executing EnergyForward, a strategic plan for assuring reliability, protecting affordability and further improving environmental performance.
-The plan includes completed and planned investments in wind, solar, natural gas and hydroelectric power, construction of additional transmission capacity, the installation of emissions control technology and the idling of certain coal-fired generating facilities.
+Minnesota Power is executing EnergyForward, its strategy assuring reliability, protecting affordability and further improving environmental performance.
+The plan includes completed and planned investments in wind, solar, natural gas and hydroelectric power, construction of additional transmission capacity, the installation of emissions control technology and the idling and retirement of certain coal-fired generating facilities.
+Minnesota Power has a vision to deliver 100 percent carbon-free energy to customers by 2050, continuing its commitment to climate, customers and communities through its EnergyForward strategy.
+This vision builds on Minnesota Power's recent achievement of now providing 50 percent renewable energy to its customers.